sameersegal/learn-d3/README.md

 learn-d3
 ========

-A kit for d3 workshop
+A kit for d3 workshop built using ember.js, markdown, codemirror and d3